 There are many ways to increase your chances of getting selected.
 Here at Core Surgery Interview, we can provide you with reliable study resources that can help you on your path to becoming a fully-fledged surgeon.

-Core Surgical Interview Question Bank and CV analysis.
+One of the most reliable resources is our Core Surgical Interview Question Bank and CV analysis.
 This includes interactive questions relevant to core surgery, with more than 350 CST interview questions that cover client and management stations as well as your portfolio, and more.
 These questions are accompanied by evidence-based explanations, making them easier to understand.

 Our online questions bank comes with an advanced question tracker, so you won’t have difficulties finding the questions you need to revise.
 Moreover, it has a clean and easy-to-use dashboard navigation area, which makes it hassle-free for users to organise the questions.

-CST interview course.
+We also recommend registering for our CST interview course.
 This will give you access to mock interview stations, at which you need to answer while under pressure, unique scenarios covering almost all topics and themes in the core surgery interview, key papers and syllabuses to prepare, and more.

 You may also receive personalised feedback from peers, current CTs, and SpRs, which will tell you the areas in which you need to improve.
 You will also have an advantage over other applicants, because you will receive tips from candidates who passed last year’s core surgery interview.